rikib-cmd/Smart_Attendance_Management_System/README.md

 ## Key Features

-- User authentication for teachers and administrators
+- User authentication for teachers, students and administrators
 - Student, teacher, department, subject, and semester management
 - Attendance capture and reporting
 - Backend REST API built with Node.js and Express